 This course provides an introduction to the application of biochemistry to biotechnology.
 The functional properties of amino acids, nucleotides, lipids, and sugars are presented.
 This is followed by a discussion of the structural and thermodynamic aspects of the organization of these molecules into higher-order structures, such as proteins, nucleic acids, and membranes.
 The kinetics and thermodynamics of protein-ligand interactions are discussed for non-cooperative, cooperative, and allosteric binding events.
 The use of mechanistic and kinetic information in enzyme characterization and drug discovery are discussed.
 Topics pertinent to biotechnology include: antibody production and use, energy production in biochemical systems, expression of recombinant proteins, and methods of protein purification and characterization.
-The course is an alternate to 03-231.

 The above link is not for students enrolled in the course, but gives anyone who is interested an idea of the course material.